aaronhma/awesome-tensorflow-js/README.md

 <a name="social-media" />

-* [#MadeWithTFJS](https://twitter.com/hashtag/MadeWithTFJS) - See what the community has mad and share your work with
+* [#MadeWithTFJS](https://twitter.com/hashtag/MadeWithTFJS) - See what the community has made and share your work
 * [Laurence Moroney](https://twitter.com/lmoroney) - Lead of AI Developer Relations at Google
 * [Nikhil Thorat](https://twitter.com/nsthorat) - Co-lead of TensorFlow.js
 * [Daniel Smilkov](https://twitter.com/dsmilkov) - Co-creator of TensorFlow.js